Saruspete/ammlib/doc/doc/ammlib.md

 * $1  (path) Path to the folder to check

+## function ammPath::IsValid {

+ Check if a path is valid

 ## function _ammPath::RecurseFolders {

  Copy a selection of files with their relative structure